Delta-Kronecker/Delta-Tor/readme.md

 ### Fresh (72h) — Auto-updated on every launch

-The moment Delta Tor opens, it silently downloads all 6 Fresh bridge files in parallel before your first connection attempt.
-By the time you click Connect, you already have the newest bridges available anywhere.
+The moment Delta Tor opens, it silently downloads all bridge files — no action needed

 | File | Content |
 |---|---|